tsyne/tsyne/Browser_TODO.md

 6. **State sharing**: Can pages share state across navigations?
 7. **Background tabs**: How to handle multiple tabs efficiently?
 8. **Platform integration**: Deep links, file associations, default browser?
-9. **Jyne updates**: How to handle browser using older Jyne than pages expect?
+9. **Tsyne updates**: How to handle browser using older Tsyne than pages expect?
-10. **Mixed content**: Can Jyne pages load from HTTP and HTTPS in same session?
+10. **Mixed content**: Can Tsyne pages load from HTTP and HTTPS in same session?

 ---